It's a Matt, Matt, Matt, Matt World: Writing

 The episode details the character of David Burton (Bill Camp), first introduced in "International Assassin."
 Lindelof recounted that the idea of Burton as a God-like figure was established during production of the second season, and that the writers cut an exchange from the season 2 finale "I Live Here Now" in which Burton tells protagonist Kevin Garvey (Justin Theroux) that he is God.
 Burton's "business cards" answering frequently-asked questions were inspired by Back to the Future actor Thomas F. Wilson, who printed cards correcting fans' common misconceptions regarding the franchise.
 Both Lindelof and Eccleston stated that it was left ambiguous whether Burton heals Matt's cancer at the end of the episode and that they allowed the moment to rest on the actors' performances.
-However, the series finale "The Book of Nora" confirms that Matt ultimately dies of his cancer.

 Series co-creator Tom Perrotta, whose source novel featured Matt in a minor role, spoke of the writers' creative choices with the character in the TV series, remarking, "There's a very simple answer to [why we fuck with Matt so much] which is: he is Job.
 We're fucking with him the way God was fucking with Job."
 Eccleston interpreted the episode to have changed the nature of Matt's religious faith rather than eliminated it, remarking, "I think his faith has been entirely realigned for the good.
 His faith is now in humanity, rather than a false idol.
 I think his faith in a patriarchal or any other gendered idea of God and organized religion has been thankfully demolished."
 Lindelof stated that the episode's climax depicting Matt talking to God was directly inspired by the Bible, explaining: